uipath-certification/uipath-certification.github.io/_posts/2020-9-9-rpa-characteristics-of-a-UiPath-Robot.md

 Option C is correct.

-This is a horrible UiPath Questions.
+This is a horrible UiPath Question.
+Even how it's worded bugs me: "Which of the following best describes the characteristic of a UiPath Robot?"

 I was asked to include this question on this site by a number of readers, but it's a horrible questions, it's worded poorly and questions on the certificatione exam will be much clearer than this.